-No current Director or Officer of the Company or nominee for election as directors of the Company or any associate thereof, has any substantial interest, direct or indirect, by security holdings or otherwise, in any matter to be acted upon other than election to office.
+No current Director or Officer of the Company or any associate thereof has any substantial interest, direct or indirect, by security holdings or otherwise, in any matter to be acted upon.

-As of filing of this report, the Company has not been informed by any member of the Board nor received anything in writing that a Director intends to oppose any action to be taken by the Company at the Annual Stockholders' Meeting.
+As of the filing of this report, the Company has not been informed by any member of the Board or received anything in writing that a Director intends to oppose any action to be taken by the Company at the Special Stockholders' Meeting.